Grade Level: 4 (3-5)

 - Mile High Stadium — the former home of the Denver Broncos football team and now a parking lot — is built on a sanitary landfill.

-- The world's largest landfill is Fresh Kills Landfill on Staten Island, NY.
+- The world's largest landfill used to be Fresh Kills Landfill on Staten Island, NY.
 This monstrous landfill, which officially closed on July 4, 2001, is comprised of 3,000 acres of swampy land 5,000 feet high.
 This is the largest manmade structure on Earth today (for the 5,000 years previous to today it was the Great Wall of China).
-Information and a photo tour of the Fresh Kills landfill can be found at: http://www.nycgovparks.org/park-features/freshkills-park.
+Information and a photo tour of the Fresh Kills landfill can be found at: https://www.nycgovparks.org/park-features/freshkills-park.